4‑H Area14 Robotics Club

 Cloud Computing Club

-This club will explain the details of what cloud computing is and give you the confidence to design and host an end to end web-site in the cloud.
-Basic HTML, JavaScript, and Python will be taught in this club.
-You will also experience the tools used to host web-sites in the cloud, such as Amazon S3 Buckets, and Lamb-da.
-All that is needed is laptop and a great attitude!
+Members learn the details of what cloud computing is and gain the confidence to design and host an end website in the cloud.
+Basic HTML, JavaScript, and Python are taught in this club.
+Members experience the tools used to host websites in the cloud such as Amazon, S3 Buckets, and Lamb-da.

 Crazy Frog Hoppers